-FbF was jointly endorsed recently by UN OCHA and the IFRC, and also included in the International Federation’s special report ahead of the World Humanitarian Summit in Istanbul as well as Secretary General Elhadj As Sy’s address at a high-level panel there on natural disasters and climate change.
+FbF was jointly endorsed by UN OCHA and the IFRC, and also included in the International Federation’s special report ahead of the World Humanitarian Summit in Istanbul, as well as Secretary General Elhadj As Sy’s address at a high-level panel there on natural disasters and climate change.

-In 2015 the Netherlands government became the second to publicly support the groundbreaking concept, which has also now been strongly advocated by the Australian Red Cross.
+The Netherlands government became the second to publicly support the groundbreaking concept, which has also been strongly advocated by the Australian Red Cross.

 A technical discussion of forecast-based financing was published in the journal of the European Geosciences Union, and the Climate Centre has produced a report on research priorities with Reading University in the UK.